Social Democratic Party (UK, 1990–present): Subsequent years (1996–2017)

-Solihull's Green Party councillor Mike Sheriden defected to the SDP in August 2015.
-However, when he stood for re-election as an SDP candidate in May 2016, he lost, receiving only 17 votes.

-Six SDP candidates stood in the 2017 general election: one in Glasgow East and five in Sheffield constituencies.
-The SDP candidates received a total of 469 votes and came last in every constituency.
+In August 2015, a Green Party councillor on Solihull Borough Council defected to the SDP; however, he lost the seat at the 2016 local elections, receiving only 17 votes.
+The SDP stood six candidates in the 2017 general election, receiving a total of 469 votes and placing last in every constituency.
 According to accounts filed with the Electoral Commission, in 2017 the party—before its present financial growth—had a total income of £2,095.